LegoKam/scripts/README.md

-# scripts
+This program takes a JCR query as an input, runs against a given server, the nodes from the query output is then forward replicated.

-# Give full access
+#Give Scripts access
-chmod 777 replicateByQuery.sh
+chmod 777 ./replicateByQuery.sh

 #Example run: Replicate all nodes that were modified between 10-June-2016 to 14-june-2016.
 ./replicateByQuery.sh